How to Catch a Fish? A Step by Step Guide

 Dam fishing

-This is the process of creating a dam, temporarily lowering the level of the water so that fish can be easily collected.
+This creates a dam, temporarily lowering the water level so fish can be easily collected.

 Basket weir fish traps

 Basket weirs were mostly used in the olden days as medieval illustration examples.
-They are extremely simple to get into but require a lot of effort to get out.
-Basket weir fish traps consist of two wicker cones inside of each other and are 2 mm long.
+They are extremely simple to get into but require much effort to get out.
+Basket weir fish traps consist of two wicker cones inside each other and are 2 mm long.

 Fish wheels

 This fishing tool works beside streams like a water-based fueled wheel.
-A floating dock has a wheel attached to it that comes with baskets and paddles.
+A floating dock has a wheel attached to it with baskets and paddles.
 The stream’s current causes the wheel to turn.

-Also, fish that are swimming upstream are caught by the baskets on the wheel and taken to a holding tank.
+Also, fish swimming upstream are caught by the baskets on the wheel and taken to a holding tank.
 The fish are taken out after the holding tank is full.

 Other Techniques On How To Catch A Fish